yasming/Signal_Compress/README.md

 # Project Title

 In this project is possible process an audio signal.
-This code compress the audio signal reducing your sample time
+This code, compress the audio signal in .wav format, reducing your sample time, then give you back a new audio in format .flac .

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+This are the libs you need to install to the

 ```

-Give examples
+sys
+soundfile
+scipy
+scipy.signal
+matplotlib.pyplot
+scipy.io
+wave
+numpy

 ```

-### Installing
+### Getting Started

 A step by step series of examples that tell you how to get a development env running